Navigating Regulatory Changes and Emerging Trends: What's Ahead for Singapore's Construction Industry in 2024

 3. Mandatory Top Executive WSH Programme for CEOs and Board Directors

-1st March 2024 marks a deadline for CEOs and Board Directors in key industries, including Construction, Manufacturing, Transport, and Storage, and Marine, to attend a one-off Top Executive Workplace Safety & Health (WSH) programme.
+1st March 2024 marks a deadline for CEOs and Board Directors in key industries, including Construction, Manufacturing, Transport, and Storage, and Marine, to attend a one-off Top Executive Workplace Safety & Health (WSH) programme (TEWP).
 This requirement underscores the critical role of leadership in fostering a culture of safety and underscores Singapore's commitment to enhancing workplace well-being.

 4. Embracing Technological Advancements for Safety Enhancement